-Hero pulls Margaret aside in the garden, and gets the wheels turning on her part of Don Pedro’s scheme.
+Hero pulls Margaret aside in the garden and gets the wheels turning on her part of Don Pedro’s scheme.

 Hero wants Margaret to lure Beatrice to the garden (the Garden of Eavesdropping, remember?) by saying that Hero and Ursula are talking about her, and Beatrice should listen in on their secret conference.
 Hero plans to have a conversation with Ursula praising all of Benedick’s virtues, and insisting that Benedick is desperately in love with Beatrice.
 The girls are certain this trick will win Beatrice over to the Benedick fan club.

-Hero admits that when the guys told her of Benedick’s love, they asked that she tell Beatrice about it.
+Hero says that when the guys told her of Benedick’s love, they asked that she tell Beatrice about it.
 However, Hero says she thinks it best for Benedick to keep his love to himself and get over it, because he has no chance of making it with Beatrice.